leonawicz/memery/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a patch release.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of memery